crfroehlich/ts-tools/docs/documentation.md

 - Creates a Table of Contents for each Markdown file that has more than one header
 - Inserts a License block into `README.md`
+- Automatically lints and applies fixes to all your project's Markdown files

+### Standardize Usage

-- Automatically lints and applies fixes to all your project's Markdown files To use this tool, install the package and add a build script to your `package.json`
+To use this tool, install the package and add a build script to your `package.json`

 - In `package.json`, add `"docs:standardize": "npx ./node_modules/@ns8/protect-tools-js/dist/readme/standardizeReadme.js",`
   It is recommended to run this as part of your project's build or as a pre-commit hook so that changes to documentation are automatically folded into your current commit.